guillermochalliol/docker-wordpress/README.md

 In addtition I've confrgurated a  Email Catcher to  catch the emails sent by  wordpress.

-to do tha you must to include on the functions.php o your theme
+to do that, you must to include in the functions.php of your theme the following code:

 ```php
 add_action( 'phpmailer_init', 'setup' );